-Amortisation is recognised in income statement on straight line method over the estimated useful life of the intangible assets or diminishing balance method from the date that it is available for use since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
-The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at each financial year end.
-Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.
+Amortisation is recognised in income statement on straight line method over the estimated useful life of the intangible assets from the date that it is available for use since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
+The amortisation period for an intangible asset with a finite useful life are reviewed at least at each financial year end.
+Changes in the expected useful life of future economic benefits embodied in the asset are considered to modify the amortisation period , as appropriate, and are treated as changes in accounting estimates.
 The amortisation expense on intangible assets with finite lives is recognised in the statement of profit or loss.

-Useful Life of Intangible Assets based on DBM is categorised as stated below:
+Useful Life of Intangible Assets based on SLM is categorised as stated below:

-List of Asset Categories Useful Life (In Years) for SLM Rate Depreciation (In %) for DBM of
+List of Asset Categories Useful Life (In Years) for SLM

-Softwares 10.00
+Softwares 5.00

-Licences Licence Period
+Licences License Period